zeerakmo/Level4IndividualProject/timelog.md

 ## 15 Feb 2021

 * *8 hour*
-  * Worked on background section of report and started explaning 4 algorithms
+  * Worked on background section of report and started explaining 4 algorithms
   * Continued work on discussion section

 ## 19 Feb 2021

 * *8 hour*
   * Had a meeting with supervisor and showed status of report sections
-  * Continued to work on background and discussion section aswell as start the introduction section
+  * Continued to work on background and discussion section as well as start the introduction section

 ## 22 Feb 2021